Good Reductions of Shimura Varieties of Hodge Type in Arbitrary Unramified Mixed Characteristic, Part II

 {\bf 3.3.
 Case 3: the totally non-compact $D_n^{\dbH}$ type case with $p>2$.} We assume that $p>2$, that the Shimura pair $(G_1,\scrX_1)$ is of $D_n^{\dbH}$ type, and that all simple factors of $G_{1,\dbR}$ are non-compact.
-Then arguments entirely similar to the ones of [Va6, Prop.
+Then arguments similar to the ones of [Va7, Prop.
 3.2] show that we can assume that the $\dbZ_{(p)}$-algebra $\scrO$ is semisimple and that $G_{\dbZ_{(p)}}$ is the identity component of the subgroup scheme of $\pmb{\text{GSp}}(L_{(p)},\psi)$ that fixes $\scrO$.
 From this and [Ko, Sect.
-5] we get that the property 1.5 (i) holds and in fact $\scrN$ is the Zariski closure of $\Sh(G,\scrX)/J_p$ in $\scrM_{E(G,\scrX)_{(p)}}$ and is quasi-projective.
-Using this, [Va6, Subsections 4.1 to 4.3 and 5.1] can be easily adapted to show that the properties 1.5 (ii) and (iii) hold as well.
+5] we get that the property 1.5 (i) holds and $\scrN$ is the schematic closure of $\Sh(G,\scrX)/H$ in $\scrM_{E(G,\scrX)_{(p)}}$ and is quasi-projective.
+Using this, [Va7, Subsects.
+4.1 to 4.3 and 5.1] can be adapted to show that the properties 1.5 (ii) and (iii) hold as well.
 Thus Theorem 1.5 holds if $p>2$, the Shimura pair $(G_1,\scrX_1)$ is of $D_n^{\dbH}$ type, and all simple factors of $G_{1,\dbR}$ are non-compact.